 As with all financial decisions, it’s incredibly important to do your research and develop a plan before you start investing.
 The following are some important considerations to keep in mind as you think about investing:

 - Evaluate your financial position.
 Most financial experts recommend that you have an emergency savings fund with three-to-six months of expenses saved before you start putting money into riskier or longer-term investments.
 One exception to this is if your employer matches contributions to employer-sponsored retirement accounts—if you can, you should take advantage of these matching opportunities.

 - Know your financial goals.
 Different types of investments are appropriate for different financial goals.
-Think about what you are investing for (retirement, education, etc) and what your investment timeline is.
+Think about what you are investing for (retirement, education, etc.) and what your investment timeline is.

 - Diversify.
 Diversifying your investment holdings to balance risk and return is an integral part of maintaining a successful financial portfolio.
 Several types of investment vehicles are described below.

-Stocks, mutual funds, ETFs and the like are known as equity assets.
+Stocks, mutual funds, ETFs, and the like are known as equity assets.
 They are securities in which the holder holds a share in a company or other account.
 These are riskier than bonds or cash equivalents, and therefore generally offer higher expected rates of return.

-Slow and Steady with Equity and ETFs
+Slow and steady with equity and ETFs

 Bonds are a form of debt, also known as fixed income investments.
 You, the bondholder, are giving money to a company or government in exchange for a fee (the interest).
 Bonds offer a defined cash flow over a set time, and are therefore generally less risky than stocks or other equity investments.
 Bonds generally offer rates of return higher than savings accounts and CDs.
-Bonds are often the most popular investments among older, more risk-averse investors.
+Bonds are often the most popular investments among older and/or more risk-averse investors.

-The Types and Risks of Bonds
+The types and risks of bonds

 Homeownership can build wealth by allowing you to build equity.
 Home equity is defined as the market value of your home minus the amount you owe on it.
 As you pay off your mortgage and as your home value increases, your equity increases.
 Building home equity can be equated to a long-term investment.